ThirdCommand/GEOWars/map.md

     - [ ] copy/paste
     - [ ] angle of... everything?
     - [ ] make it so you don't have to reselect to see the new overlay data in the animation view
-    - [ ] include ship position as a possible reference (spawn things around ship)
+    - [x] include ship position as a possible reference (spawn things around ship)
-      - [ ] handle case where ship is close to edge
+      - [x] handle case where ship is close to edge
   - [x] Time
     - [x] add UI for time
+    - [ ] editable time
   - [ ] Loop
     - [x] add UI elements for loop type
       - [x] beginning
       - [x] end
       - [ ] make sprite a little better
+      - [ ] editable Loop
+      - [x] delete sister loop when deleting
+      - [x] add sister loop when loading
+      - [ ] reassign sister when flipped around (user doesn't know which beginning is for which loop)
-  - [ ] Operation: not fully baked yet. repeat "until" etc
+  - [x] Operation: not fully baked yet. repeat "until" etc
-    - [ ] something applied to selected elements
+    - [x] something applied to selected elements
-    - [ ] decrease the timing between spawns
+    - [x] decrease the timing between spawns
-    - [ ] increase a number
+    - [x] increase a number
-    - [ ] add game flags, like bullet upgrades... that might be it haha
+    - [x] add game flags, like bullet upgrades... that might be it haha
     - [ ] check a number and change any element value in reaction to it
       - [ ] position of ship
       - [ ] number of enemies on map

+- [ ] Drag And Drop
+  - [ ] figure out way to capture drag event
+  - [ ] maybe add a placeholder to maintain the correct widths and prevent confusions?
+  - [ ] capture Left and Right events (mouse position while dragging relative to element that is left or right of the selected element)
+  - [ ] use multiple left/rights when shifting over a lot of stuff at once

 - [x] Save
   - [x] serialize game